 Thank you for waiting; I'm sorry to have kept you waiting.

-Again, ～さん may be attached to someone's workplace to refer to workers.
+～さん may be attached to someone's workplace to refer to the workers.
 So, if you walk into a electric appliance store, you may refer to the clerk as 電気屋さん.
 Other examples of this include 本屋さん, 八百屋さん, etc. Businesses may also refer to each other in the same fashion.
-Even married couples sometimes refer to each other with ～さん, but this might not be a good thing.
-Also, s becomes h in many words in some regions of Japan.
-So, it can also be rendered as ～はん.

 ～ちゃん is a diminutive of ～さん, and should be treated as one.
 It shows affection and endearment.
-In general, ～ちゃん is used for infants, pets, children, grandparents teenage girls, lovers, close friend, and youthful women.
-When used for males, it is usually condescending or intimate.
-Tone of voice places a great role in interpretation.
+In general, ～ちゃん is used toward infants, pets, children, grandparents, lovers, and/or close friends.
+When used toward the wrong individual, it could sound condescending, but tone of voice and one's relationship with the individual are both important factors.

 ～坊 may be after a boy's name to show affection, but it is also placed after the alias of a monk.